alces-software/flight-appliance-docs/docs/source/sge/sge.rst

 Open Grid Scheduler (SGE)
 =========================

-The `Open Grid Scheduler (OGS) <http://gridscheduler.sourceforge.net/>`_ cluster job-scheduler is an open-source implementation of the populate Sun Grid-Engine (SGE) codebase, with recent patches and updates to support newer Linux distributions.
-The syntax and usage of commands is identical to historical SGE syntax, and users can typically from one to another with no issues.
+The `Open Grid Scheduler (OGS) <http://gridscheduler.sourceforge.net/>`_ cluster job-scheduler is an open-source implementation of the popular Sun Grid-Engine (SGE) codebase, with recent patches and updates to support newer Linux distributions.
+The syntax and usage of commands is identical to historical SGE syntax, and users can typically migrate from one to another with no issues.
 This documentation provides a guide to using OGS on your Alces Flight Compute cluster to run different types of jobs.

 See :ref:`jobschedulers` for a description of the different use-cases of a cluster job-scheduler.